Cars

 More information on vehicle regulations in Austria.

-Car ownership
+Car Ownership

-On average, car owners spend about €1000 a month, and around €800 on an electric car.
-This includes fixed costs such as insurance, taxes, annual inspections and variable costs such as fuel.
+On average, car owners spend about € 1000 a month on a petrol-powered vehicle, and around € 800 on an electric car.
+This includes fixed costs such as insurance, tax, annual inspections and variable costs such as fuel.
 All registered vehicles in Austria need to have a valid sticker, called a Pickerl.
-The stickers validate the vehicle’s road worthiness and operational safety, and must be renewed periodically following a set schedule of inspections.
+The stickers validate the vehicle’s road worthiness and operational safety, and must be renewed periodically in accordance with a set schedule of inspections.

 Further Information

-Car registration and insurance
+Car Registration and Insurance

-You need an official registration of your motor vehicle.
+Your vehicle must be officially registered in Austria.
 It may only be used on public roads once it has been registered.

 In order for a vehicle to be registered with an official registration office, it must be covered by third-party liability insurance (KFZ Haftpflichtversicherung) which is valid in Austria.

-Information about product details for vehicle and motorcycle insurance policies is provided by insurance companies operating in Austria and by the motorists’ associations ÖAMTC and ARBÖ.
+Information regarding car and motorcycle insurance policies is provided by insurance companies operating in Austria and by the motorists’ associations ÖAMTC ÖAMTC ()and ARBÖ.ARBÖ. ()

 Further Information

-More information on liability insurance benefits.
+More information on third-party liability insurance services.

 You can register your car at a licensing office (VVO) in the district of your main residence.
-Please find here an overview of all registration offices in Austria in German.
+Please find here an overview of all registration offices in Austria (in German).

 - 01